dakane1/2018-11-28-UCI/index.md

         It is installed along with Git.
       </p>
       <p>
-        Others editors that you can use are
+        Other editors that you can use are
         <a href="https://notepad-plus-plus.org/">Notepad++</a> or
         <a href="https://www.sublimetext.com/">Sublime Text</a>.
         <strong>Be aware that you must